SysBioChalmers/Yeast-ME-GEM/README.md

-# Name_of_Model-GEM/GEMs
+# Yeast-ME

-- Brief Model Description

-We updated the metabolic model by including protein biosynthesis and degradation reactions and coupled the metabolic fluxes with protein abundances.
+**We updated the metabolic model by including protein biosynthesis and degradation reactions and coupled the metabolic fluxes with protein abundances.**

 - Abstract:

 Write the abstract here, including various links